kimziont/kimziont.github.io/_posts/NLP/Practice/Huggingface/2021-10-01-huggingface_1_2.md

 ---
-title:  "[NLP] Hugging face 공부하기 2일차: Transformers, what can they do?"
+title:  "[NLP] Hugging face Chap1.
+Transformers, what can they do?"
 toc: true
 toc_sticky: true
 header: